mjungwirth/DJ5Challenge/README.md

 Start Renode from the command line: "renode dojofile.resc".
 One is the controller window and the other simulated Uart0.
 Enter "start" to begin the simulation.
 The Uart0 window will output 2 lines and echo characters typed on the keyboard until 'q' is entered.

+A screenshot of my results is in the repo for comarison.

 QED